LewisJEllis/eslint101/slides.md

 - Most, but not all, makers of magic tools write books
 - You should use their magic to make your code better
 - You, too, can harness this magic, thanks to ESLint
-- ESLint can be run as a task by Grunt, Gulp, etc, or as a pre-commit hook to enforce codebase consistency
+- ESLint can be integrated with your code editor, run as a task by Grunt, Gulp, etc, or even set as a pre-commit hook to enforce codebase consistency

 --